Maumagnaguagno/Snake/README.md

 # Snake
 **Snake game descriptions for automated planning**

-# Domain
+## Domain
 Based on the [game genre](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) of the same name, very common among Nokia cellphones.
 One or more snakes can either move to clear locations or strike/attack a nearby mice in a grid/graph-based scenario, the mice do not move as they are too afraid.
 Each snake occupies one or more adjacent locations due to their long body.
 The goal is to hunt all the mice or have the snakes occupying certain positions (which forces them to eat and grow).
-Multiple plans may exist in some scenarios due to multiple snakes being able to strike mouses in different orderings using different paths.
+Multiple plans may exist in some scenarios due to multiple snakes being able to strike mice in different orderings using different paths.
 Plans contain zero or more movement actions and one strike per mouse in the problem instance.
 Differently from the game where usually only one mouse is visible at a time, all mice are visible to give more choice, making problems harder.
+This domain was motivated by the creative way in which one can describe the snake actions without updating all the snake parts and the little amount of objects required to describe a snake.

 ## Types
 All objects are either ``snake`` or ``location``.